amataj/generator-jhipster/CONTRIBUTING.md

 -   Create your patch, **including appropriate test cases**.
 -   Follow our [Coding Rules](#rules).
--   Generate a new JHipster project, and ensure that all tests pass
+-   Generate a new MSX project, and ensure that all tests pass

     ```shell
     mvn verify -Pprod